 Develop new fun activities to spend quality time together as a family this summer.

 The COVID-19 pandemic has changed much about the way we live and relate to others.
 Social distancing is necessary.
-A lot of conventional summer family activities, like visiting the local pool or attending summer camp, are out of the question this year.
+A lot of conventional summer family activities are out of the question this year.

 Create a Scavenger Hunt